-Like all major research universities, Arizona State University provides the means for its undergraduates to acquire a liberal education, an education that broadens students' understanding in the major areas of human knowledge while providing students with in-depth knowledge in their chosen areas of focus.
-While the professional schools and colleges can and do provide for important dimensions of a liberal education, the central academic setting for accomplishing this basic university purpose is the College of Liberal Arts and Sciences.
+Like all major research universities, Arizona State University provides the means for undergraduates to acquire a liberal education, an education that broadens students' understanding in the major areas of human knowledge while providing students with in-depth knowledge in their chosen areas of focus.
+While the professional schools and colleges can and do provide for important dimensions of a liberal education, the central academic setting for accomplishing this basic university purpose is the College of Liberal Arts and Sciences (CLAS).
 The college provides a particularly rich and varied set of opportunities for students to gain the kind of liberal education that helps to prepare them for a lifetime of continued learning and application of knowledge in a diverse and ever-changing world.

-Much of the ASU faculty's discoverv and dissemination of knowledge occurs in the college.
-Because of the wide range of subjects it offers in the humanities, the natural sciences and mathematics, and the social and behavioral sciences, the college provides instruction in a number of core areas for undergraduate students from all of the other colleges.
-Students with majors in business, education, engineering, nursing, and other professional colleges rely on the College of Liberal Arts and Sciences for basic foundation courses.
-The college also offers the majority of courses meeting the university general studies requirements.
+As a consequence of the wide range of subjects CLAS offers in the humanities, the natural sciences and mathematics, and the social and behavioral sciences, instruction is provided in a number of core areas for undergraduate students from all of the other colleges.
+Students with majors in business, education, engineering, nursing, and other professional colleges rely on CLAS for basic foundation courses.
+CLAS also offers the majority of courses meeting the General Studies requirement.

-The college initiated and continues to participate actively with the University Honors College.
-It also offers advisement to undergraduates who are working out their undergraduate programs, planning for graduate studies, or preparing to enter professional careers such as law and medicine.
+CLAS initiated and continues to participate actively with the University Honors College.
+It also offers advising to undergraduates who are working out their undergraduate programs or are planning for graduate studies.